elfrances/whatsOnFulGaz/README.md

 # Example 10

 If you want a more detailed description of the geographic location and elevation profile of the ride, you can use the ``--export-gpx`` option, and upload the generated GPX file to a web-based cycling app, such as https://www.ridewithgps.com.
-Here we exported the El Dique San Roque from Las Flores ride, and then uploaded the GPX file to [RideWithGps](assets/RideWithGps.png) :
+Here we exported the El Dique San Roque from Las Flores ride, and then uploaded the GPX file to [RideWithGps](assets/RideWithGps.png) and to [Vue GPS Smoother](assets/VueGpxSmoother.png) :

 ```
 $ whatsOnFulGaz --title dique --download-folder /cygdrive/d/FulGaz --export-gpx